Mental Health Situation in Bangladesh in 2023

 Best Treatment for PTSD In Bangladesh

 Bangladesh may be a densely populated country with a population density of 1063 per square kilometer, and the total population is about 160 million.
 The health sector is advancing dramatically with its existing human resources, significantly empowering the first health care.
-It can be said that the overall services of mental healthcare are extremely poor in Bangladesh.
-Hence, to supply the higher psychological state coverage and services, psychological state support with the local organizations.
+It can be said that the overall services of mental healthcare are inferior in Bangladesh.
+Hence, to supply higher psychological state coverage and services, psychological state support with the local organizations.

 General practitioners may receive training in assessing, planning, and prescribing the most common psychological state problems.
 Still, they’re insufficient in frequency and quantity thanks to various factors like fund problems.
 Human, logistic, and financial resources for the psychological state of psychiatrists, psychologists, psychiatric nurses, social workers, occupational therapists, single beds, community services allocation, and psychological conditions are inferior.